 The other way you can get involved is by volunteering to support us with pick ups and redistribution.
 If we have enough volunteers there is the potential for us to do this more than one day per week.

-Below is a picture of the food collected last Thursday, so you can get an idea of some of the food that will be available, though it will vary with every collection.
 We can’t stress enough how beneficial this will be if this food ends up being used by households across Arran instead of going to landfill, so please don’t hesitate to pop in to collect.